 Promotes Brain Development

 In an age where cognitive degenerative diseases are common, many people seek ways to keep their brains sharp through regular exercise.
-There are numerous brain exercise games that can be found in books and online, but few exercises help people to maintain brain health quite like learning a new language according neuroscience experts.
-The latest studies conclude that second language acquisition helps a part of the brain to grow significantly, and the brain growth is directly linked to performance.
-Thus, language learning activities can improve brain capacity, and people who learn languages well gain the most brain enhancing benefits.
+There are numerous brain exercise games that can be found in books and online, but few exercises help people to maintain brain health quite like learning a new language, according to neuroscience experts.
+The latest studies conclude that second language acquisition helps a part of the brain to grow significantly, and brain growth is directly linked to performance.
+Thus, language learning activities can improve brain capacity, and people who learn languages well gain the most brain-enhancing benefits.